LiftMaster’s response to COVID-19 click here to learn more

 OUR BUSINESS: KEEP YOURS SAFE

 We know that workplace safety is paramount to you.
 This is why we’ve implemented the UL 325 standard into our Commercial Door and Gate Operators.
-Our highly trained Authorized Dealers make sure you have the right equipment – installed properly – to ensure the safety of your employees and property.
+Our highly trained Dealers make sure you have the right equipment – installed properly – to ensure the safety of your employees and property.

 Built To UL 325 Standards